Iran executes three men over recent protests, judiciary says | Law-Order

 - United Arab Emirates

-Iran executed three men on Friday over recent protests, the country's judiciary said on Twitter.
+Iran on Friday executed three men it said were implicated in the deaths of three members of its security forces during last year’s anti-government protests, the country's judiciary said.

-Majid Kazemi, Saleh Mirhashemi and Saeed Yaghoubi were executed in the central city of Isfahan, it said.
-They were implicated in the deaths of two members of the Basij paramilitary force and a law enforcement officer.
+Majid Kazemi, Saleh Mirhashemi and Saeed Yaghoubi were executed in the central city of Isfahan, said the judiciary in a statement on Twitter, adding that they had "martyred" two members of the Basij paramilitary force and a law enforcement officer on Nov.
+16. Amnesty International said the men's fast-tracked trial was flawed and used "torture-tainted 'confessions'".

+Iran denies that confessions are extracted under torture.
+Friday's executions brought to at least seven the number of protesters hanged since the beginning of the nationwide protests that began last autumn and turned into one of the boldest challenges to the clerical leadership since the 1979 revolution.

-The U.S. State Department on Thursday called on Iran not to carry out the executions of the three men in connection with their participation in anti-government protests that spread following the death last year of a young Iranian Kurdish woman.
-The three men had on Wednesday appealed to the public for support in a handwritten note saying, "Don't let them kill us.”
+They were ignited by the death of 22-year-old Iranian Kurdish woman Mahsa Amini while in the custody of Iran's morality police on Sept.
+16. In anticipation of their imminent execution, the three men on Wednesday appealed in a handwritten note for public support, saying, "Don't let them kill us".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)